haraldkoch/vm-boot-order/README.md

+# vm-boot-order

+libvirt has no facility for controlling the order that domains (virtual machines) boot, nor delays between VMs.
+This creates thrashing during the startup of a server with many domains.

+This script solves the problem.

+## Instructions

 1. Ensure that your VMs can shutdown gracefully when the *power-button* is pressed.
 2. Place the file `vm-boot-order.py` in `/opt` directory
 3. Make it executable: `chmod +x /opt/vm-boot-order.py`